NJR Research Fellows

 To apply for the fellowship, please visit https://www.rcseng.ac.uk/standards-and-research/research/fellowships-awards-grants/fellowships/joint-rcs-njr-research-fellowships/

-In May 2019, the NJR's Fellowship programme recruited for a fifth time, supported in partnership with the Royal College of Surgeons of England.
+In May 2019, the NJR's Fellowship programme recruited for a seventh time, supported in partnership with the Royal College of Surgeons of England.
 As the NJR/RCS Clinical Research Fellow from November 2019, Mr Toby Jennison has been exploring the 5 year survivorship of total ankle replacements.
 His work will be showcased here when complete.

 About Toby Jennison – Joint NJR/RCSEng Research Fellow